-have different interpretations of the legislation on the European level.4 The second issue lies in the fact that Member States do not always transpose EU legislation into their national legal framework in an adequate manner.5 'Lisbonisation' of the EU instruments can prevent inadequate transposition into national law.
-'Lisbonisation' can also limit the room for national authorities to cherish their own particular interpretations of EU legislation.7 2.1 Recommendation To the EU legislator Consider replacing framework decisions and other legal instruments that need transposition into national law with Regulations.
+&lt;sup>4 See e.g. OA para.
+7.2.1 of the overarching analysis with regard to ensuring the presence of the suspect at the trial by issuing an EIO: 'Although it is hard to fault this logic (...) recent mutual evaluation reports on the EIO show that not every Member State recognises it' (i.e. 'Ensuring the presence at the trial, in itself, is not geared at the fact that Member States do not always transpose EU legislation into their national legal framework in an adequate manner.
+'Lisbonisation' of the EU instruments can prevent inadequate transposition into national law.
+'Lisbonisation' can also limit the room for national authorities to cherish their own particular interpretations of EU legislation.
+2.1 Recommendation To the EU legislator Consider replacing framework decisions and other legal instruments that need transposition into national law with regulations.
 Relationships and interplay between the different instruments For the coherent, efficient, and effective application of different instruments, it is essential to understand their relationships and interplay.
-However, the current legal framework consists of separate legal frameworks for different instruments, and at the EU/European level, these relationships are rarely clarified.8 Moreover, coherence is challenged by two factors: (i) the traditional mutual legal assistance regime has not been fully replaced by mutual recognition instruments, and (ii) the existing cooperation instruments are not in tune with one another.
-A unifying European code on judicial cooperation in criminal matters could enhance clarity by explicitly defining these relationships and incorporating common provisions into a chapter 4 See e.g. OA para.
-7.2.1 of the overarching analysis with regard to ensuring the presence of the suspect at the trial by issuing an EIO: 'Although it is hard to fault it, recent mutual evaluation reports on the EIO show that not every Member State recognises this logic' (i.e. 'Ensuring the presence at the trial, in itself, is not geared at obtaining evidence')'.
-Another example is the ESO, where the Spanish report seems to reflect a different view on the requirements for issuing an ESO than the reports of Poland, Germany and the Netherlands.
-5 The most eye-catching example is perhaps transposing optional grounds for refusal as mandatory grounds for refusal.
-6 Cf. the study on possible Lisbonisation of ex-third pillar acquis in the area of mutual recognition in criminal matters commissioned by the Directorate-General for Justice and Consumers of the European Commission (DG JUST), and entrusted to ICF, a consultancy firm, in consortium with Spark Legal & Policy Consulting (New study on the lisbonisation of the ex-third pillar acquis | Spark Legal and Policy Consulting).
-Lisbonisation of the third pillar acquis means substituting Framework Decisions with Directives and Regulations.
-7 For some nuance with regard to the advantages of putting in place legal instruments with direct effect and replacing legal instruments without such direct effect, see the report on Improveaw.
-See, R. Barbosa, V. Glerum, H. Kijlstra, A. Klip & C. Peristeridou, Improving the European arrest warrant, Maastricht Law Series 27 (Eleven Publisher, 2023), p.
-275. 8 An example of explicit reference to the interplay between different instruments: preamble EIO about the EAW (but not vice versa).
+However, the current legal framework consists of separate legal frameworks for different instruments, and at the EU/European level, these relationships are rarely clarified.
+Moreover, coherence is challenged by two factors: (i) the traditional mutual legal assistance regime has not been fully replaced by mutual recognition instruments, and (ii) the existing cooperation instruments are not in tune with one another.
+A unifying European code on judicial cooperation in criminal matters could enhance clarity by explicitly defining these relationships and incorporating common provisions into a chapter applicable to multiple instruments.
+This would provide practitioners with a clearer overview and easier access to the legal framework.
+Clarifying the relationship between the existing obtaining evidence')'.
+Another example is the ESO, where the Spanish report seems to reflect a different view on the requirements for issuing an ESO than the reports of Poland, Germany and the Netherlands. &lt;sup>5 The most eye-catching example is perhaps transposing optional grounds for refusal as mandatory grounds for refusal. &lt;sup>6 Cf. the study on possible Lisbonisation of ex-third pillar acquis in the area of mutual recognition in criminal matters commissioned by the Directorate-General for Justice and Consumers of the European Commission (DG JUST), and entrusted to ICF, a consultancy firm, in consortium with Spark Legal & Policy Consulting (New study on the lisbonisation of the ex-third pillar acquis | Spark Legal and Policy Consulting).
+Lisbonisation of the third pillar acquis means substituting Framework Decisions with Directives and Regulations. &lt;sup>7 For some nuance with regard to the advantages of putting in place legal instruments with direct effect and replacing legal instruments without such direct effect, see R. Barbosa, V. Glerum, H. Kijlstra, A. Klip & C. Peristeridou, Improving the European arrest warrant, Maastricht Law Series 27 (Eleven Publisher, 2023), p.
+275. An example of explicit reference to the interplay between different instruments: see the preamble of Directive 2014/41/EU (EIO) about the EAW. &lt;sup>9 See OA, para 7.2.4.